Generative Engine Optimization (GEO) & AI Citation Audit

 AI readability

-How easily can a language model isolate, quote, and attribute your sentences?
-Structure decides.
+How easily can a language model isolate, quote, and attribute your content?
+Structure, formatting, and semantic markup decide.

 Paragraph chunking